mvolkmann/blog/src/warp.md

       Hovering over any file name that is output changes it to be blue and underlined.
       Command-clicking it opens the file in the default editor app.
-      Clicking it displays a tooltip appears containing "Open File" or "Open Directory" that can be clicked to open the file or open the directory in a Finder window.
+      Clicking it displays a tooltip containing a button labelled "Open File" or "Open Directory" that can be clicked to open the file or open the directory in a Finder window.

     - "Show warning before quitting" (on by default)